-Professor, Art History, Theory, and Criticism (2000).
-Chair, Sculpture (2013).
-Chair, Art History (2010-2013).
-AB, 1990, Brown University; MA, 1994, State University of New York, Stony Brook; PhD, 1999, University of Texas at Austin.
-Editor-in-Chief, caa.reviews.
+Mohn Family Professor of Contemporary Art History (2000).
+Chair, Sculpture (2013-14).
+Chair, Art History (2010-13).
+BA, 1990, Brown University; MA, 1994, State University of New York, Stony Brook; PhD, 1999, University of Texas at Austin.
+Concurrent Position: Editor-in-Chief, caa.reviews.
 Books: Author, Donald Judd; Co-author, Donald Judd; Midwestern Unlike You and Me: New Zealand's Julian Dashper.
 Publications: Art History; Art Journal; Art in America; New Art Examiner; Arte Al Dia International; Art Criticism; Art History Versus Aesthetics; Ludwig Museum, Cologne; Museum of Contemporary Art, Chicago; Tate Modern; Stedelijk Museum, Amsterdam; Moderna Museet, Stockholm; Encyclopedia of Aesthetics, 2nd ed.
 Awards: NEH Fellowship; Smithsonian Institution Predoctoral Fellowship; Henry Luce Foundation/ACLS Dissertation Fellowship; DAAD; Whitney Museum Helena S. Rubenstein Fellowship; Wyeth Foundation/CAA publication Grant; Fellow: United States Study Centre, University of Sydney.

 Experience at SAIC

 SAIC is a wonderful place to practice art history.
-I am part of a large department of specialists in modern and contemporary art who have a diversity of perspectives and areas of expertise.
-The wider art school community is a vibrant place, where artists, critics, and scholars mix together and ask the same question when confronted both by masterpieces from history and by just-finished works in the studios.
-Why does art matter now?
+I am part of a large department of specialists in modern and contemporary art with diverse perspectives and areas of expertise.
+The wider art school community is a vibrant place where artists, critics, and scholars mix together to ask the same question when confronted both by masterpieces from history and the work inside their own studios: why does art matter now?

-When teaching, my main goal is to have a lively conversation where the entire class takes the art before us and uses it to debate broader social, political, and philosophical issues.
+When teaching, my main goal is to have lively conversation in which the entire class looks at the art we are studying and uses it to debate broader social, political, and philosophical issues.

 Raskin has been a professor at the School of the Art Institute of Chicago since 2000.
-He has served as the Chair of the Art History, Theory and Criticism department from 2010–13 and as the Chair of the Sculpture department form 2013–2014.
+He has served as the Chair of the Art History, Theory, and Criticism department from 2010–13 and as the Chair of the Sculpture department from 2013–14.
 He teaches seminars on Minimalism, Pop, Postminimalism, Vito Acconci, Rosalind Krauss, Jackson Pollock, Michael Fried, Andy Warhol, and "feedback" in installation, performance, and video art.
-Raskin's scholarly work and research has been acknowledged by many institutions, including with fellowships awarded by the Smithsonian Institution, the National Endowment for the Humanities, the Wyeth Foundation for American Art, American Council of Learned Societies, and the Whitney Museum.
-In 2009 Raskin was honored with the SAIC Class of 2009 Faculty Member of The Year award for excellence in teaching.
+Raskin's scholarly work and research has been acknowledged by many institutions, including fellowships awarded by the Smithsonian Institution, the National Endowment for the Humanities, the Wyeth Foundation for American Art, American Council of Learned Societies, and the Whitney Museum.
+In 2009, Raskin was honored with the SAIC Class of 2009 Faculty Member of The Year award for excellence in teaching.

-Raskin's book Donald Judd was published by Yale in late 2010 and has been reviewed in more than a dozen publications.
-Raskin's other writings are widely read, and he has contributed essays to catalogs of exhibitions at the Tate Modern; Moderna Museet, Stockholm; Museum of Contemporary Art, Chicago; Ludwig Museum, Cologne; and the Stedelijk Museum.
+Raskin's book Donald Judd was published by Yale in 2010 and has been reviewed in more than a dozen publications.
+Raskin's other writings are widely read and he has contributed essays to catalogs of exhibitions at the Tate Modern, London; Moderna Museet, Stockholm; Museum of Contemporary Art, Chicago; Ludwig Museum, Cologne; and the Stedelijk Museum, Amsterdam.

-Raskin received his PhD from the University of Texas in Austin in Art History; his MA in Art History and Criticism from SUNY at Stony Brook; and his AB from Brown University in the Visual Arts and Psychology.
+Raskin received his PhD from the University of Texas in Austin in Art History, his MA in Art History and Criticism from SUNY at Stony Brook, and his BA from Brown University in the Visual Arts and Psychology.

 My goal is to write a type of art history where my prose captures something of the complexity, excitement, conflict, and structure of the art I am considering.
 The two books that have most excited me in the last decade and have helped in this ambition are Terry Eagleton's After Theory and Giorgio Agamben's The Open.
 My newest book project, Amplifier, includes studies of Jo Baer, Noriyuki Haraguchi, Enrique Martínez Celaya, and Richard Serra.